 Before- and after-school child care

 Community Education offers child care through the YMCA SAC Program.
 Community Education also offers a variety of adult, child, ECFE and aquatics programs.

 A child is eligible for kindergarten if he or she will be 5 years old on or before September 1 of the year he or she will begin school.

 - Early entrance guidelines are available for parents wishing to enroll students who do not meet the age requirement.
 Parents may also call 651-423-7739 for more information on early entrance to kindergarten.

 - Minnesota requires that all children complete a free screening to detect any health and/or developmental concerns prior to entering kindergarten in a public school.
 District 196 encourages early childhood screening between three and four years of age.
 This allows time for a preschool experience or other social/educational opportunities to benefit the child.
 Please contact Early Childhood Screening at 651-423-7899 for more information.

-Busing is provided for students who live 1 mile and further from school for elementary students and 1.5 miles and further for middle school and high school students.
+Busing is provided for students who live 1 mile and farther from school for elementary students and 1.5 miles and farther for middle school and high school students.
 These service distance criteria also apply to students attending the district’s magnet schools and all non-public school students.
 Visit the Transportation Department page for more information or call 651-423-7685.

 Census data is required to enroll your child into District 196.
 It also helps ensure an accurate count of district residents which is used to forecast future school attendance growth and boundary information.